 So what about emotional injury claims in non-death cases?
 Here are some examples of common emotional injury cases:

-- Emotional distress due to witnessing an injury or death to another person (in the “zone of danger”)
+- Emotional distress because of witnessing an injury or death to another person (in the “zone of danger”)

 - Emotional distress of not being able to see or play with your child